What is DevOps - The Guide to Benefits, Principles and Metrics

 On-premise server assets & network infrastructure costs a premium.
 As DevOps encourages to use of cloud infrastructure, often, it helps organizations to save money by cutting operational & capital expenditures associated with on-premise infrastructure.
 This buys more time for engineers and management to channel resources toward improving the quality of software & its delivery.

 This must be getting repetitive.
-But DevOps puts a lot on your plate to help you deliver awesome software products.
+But Development and Operations puts a lot on your plate to help you deliver awesome software products.
 Because it has its root in Agile, Lean, Kaizen, and other software methodologies — the benefits are overlapping too.

 1. Speed of Delivery